-Title: Conforming to general health, safety and welfare in the workplace.
-Learning outcomes The learner will be able to: Assessment criteria The learner can: 4 Work responsibly to contribute to workplace health, safety and welfare 4.1 Demonstrate behaviour which shows personal responsibility for general workplace health, safety and welfare. whilst carrying out work in the relevant occupational area.
-4.2 State how personal behaviour demonstrates responsibility for general workplace health, safety and welfare, in relation to: - recognising when to stop work in the face of serious and imminent danger to self and/or others - contributing to discussions and providing feedback - reporting changed circumstances and incidents in the workplace - complying with the environmental requirements of the workplace.
+Tit le: Conforming to general health, safety and welfare in the workplace.
+Learning outcomesAssessment criteriaThe learner will be able to:The learner can: 4 Work responsibly to contribute to workplace health, safety and welfare whilst carrying out work in 4.1 Demonstrate behaviour which shows personal responsibility for general workplace health, safety and welfare. the relevant of area. - 4.2 State how personal behaviour demonstrates responsibility for general workplace health, safety and welfare, in relation to: recognising when to stop work in the face of serious and imminent danger to self and/or others contributing to discussions and providing feedback reporting changed circumstances and incidents in the workplace complying with the environmental requirements of the workplace.
 4.3 Give examples of how the behaviour and actions of individuals could affect others within the workplace.
-5 Comply with and support all organisational security arrangements and approved procedures.
-5.1 Provide appropriate support for security arrangements in accordance with approved procedures: - during the working day - on completion of the day's work - for unauthorised personnel (other operatives and the general public) - for theft.
+5 organisationa and support all I security and approved 5.1 Provide appropriate support for security arrangements in accordance with approved procedures: during the working day on completion of the day's work for unauthorised personnel (other operatives and the general public) for theft.
 5.2 State how security arrangements are implemented in relation to the workplace, the general public, site personnel and resources.

 Title: Conforming to general health, safety and welfare in the workplace.
-Additional inform Additional information about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Additional inform nation about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Are еа 05.2 Building and Construction Availability for use 9 Shared unit Unit guided learning hours 7
+Sector Subject Are еа 05.2 Building and Construction Availability for use Shared unit Unit guided learning hours 7